How to Open a Post Office Savings Account | All you need to Know about Post Office Account

 You can open a Post Office Savings Account easily and operate it like regular Banking Account.
 Department of Post now offers different banking facilities like Online Banking, ATM Cards etc. You can open Savings Bank(SB), Recurring Deposit(RD), Time Deposit(TD), Monthly Income Scheme(MIS), Post Office Term Deposit etc Accounts in the Post Office.

-Follow below steps to Opening a Post Office Savings Account:
+Follow the below steps to Opening a Post Office Savings Account:

 - Download Post Office Savings Bank Account Opening Form or Collect the form from a Post Office.